Your Cart is Currently Empty

 But for Mission Mercantile today, tomorrow, and forever, handshake integrity is our standard.
 It’s in our attention to detail.
 It’s in our uncompromising quality control.
 It’s in our signature 100% full-grain, vegetable-tanned leather.
 It’s in every antique brass rivet.
 It’s in our return policy.
 It’s in our customer service.
 It’s in our pledge to always make it right.

-We are delighted to offer you repair or replacement for issues with materials or craftsmanship.
+We are delighted to offer you free lifetime repair or replacement for issues with materials or craftsmanship.
 Unfortunate damage due to normal wear and tear or misuse can be repaired for a reasonable charge.
 Just reach out to our Shopkeeper@missionmercantile.com and we'll take great care of you.

 Call it a hands-forward, hands-on commitment to excellence.
 Satisfaction unconditionally guaranteed.